 Once you’ve gathered your family at your house, choose your next course of action, such as bugging in or out.
 If you have children in school, you should already have a plan in place to get them out and to your house as well (assuming your children don’t have a car to drive home from school).
 Either you or your spouse/significant other needs to be in charge of getting your kids home.

-In a terrorist attack, be prepared for the possibility of having to come face-to-face with a terrorist member and fighting for your life if you have to.
+In a terrorist attack, be prepared for the possibility of having to come face-to-face with a terrorist and fighting for your life if you must.
 A terrorist is going to show you no mercy and will kill you, but only if you let them.
 If you know how to fight back, you stand a much greater chance of survival.

-- Carrying a concealed weapon as a part of your EDC is a great way to fight back.
-You may need to draw and fire it to save your life should you come face-to-face with a terrorist.
+Carrying a concealed weapon as a part of your EDC is a fantastic way to fight back.
 Make sure your gun is reliable and chambered with a round capable of stopping someone.
 A .38 Special or 9mm hollow point is often recommended as the lowest caliber to carry for self-defense.

 STEP 5: KEEP YOUR FAMILY SAFE